edwardanderson/articular/README.md

-See the [specification](specification.md) for detailed guidance on writing Articular flavoured Markdown.
+Refer to these [examples](examples/) and review the [specification](specification.md) for detailed guidance on writing Articular flavoured Markdown.